authelia/authelia/docs/content/en/integration/openid-connect/uptime-kuma/index.md

 1. Create a new status monitor or configure an existing one
 2. Choose monitor type e.g. HTTP(s) Keyword and set a keyword you want to find
-3. Set the URL to be monitored (this corresponds to the the `audience` parameter in Authelia)
+3. Set the URL to be monitored (this corresponds to the `audience` parameter in Authelia)
 4. Configure Authentication as follows:
    - Method: OAuth2: Client Credentials
    - Authentication Method: Authorization Header